JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-advanced-project-structure.md

 * Want to create a Gradle plugin for Kotlin Multiplatform builds, or need to work with low-level abstractions of the Gradle build, such as configurations, tasks, publications, and others.

+> Before diving into advanced concepts, we recommend learning [the basics of the multiplatform project structure](multiplatform-discover-project.md).
+>
+{style="tip"}

 One of the crucial things to understand about dependency management in a multiplatform project is the difference between Gradle-style project or library dependencies and the `dependsOn` relation between source sets that is specific to Kotlin: